HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsection{Optimization of imaging instrument}

 The ESS instrument suite already has an imaging instrument under construction, namely ODIN \cite{andersen}, which uses a complex chopper system and a neutron guide to achieve enhanced wavelength resolutions necessary for Bragg edge analyses and other wavelength resolved imaging methods.
-Not all experiments will require these capabilities, and thus one simple way to compliment ODIN is a simple pinhole based imaging instrument that would exploit the larger field of view from a larger moderator, a more homogeneous field of view and e.g., very moderate wavelength resolution.
-Given the known positions of the monolith and bunker, as well as the requirement for a wide field of view, it was determined that the pinhole should be located 8 meters from the moderator, with the detector situated up to 24 meters away.
+Not all experiments will require these capabilities, and thus ODIN would be well complimented by a simple pinhole based imaging instrument that would exploit the larger and more homogeneous FoV from a larger moderator, and e.g., very moderate wavelength resolution.
+Given the known positions of the monolith and bunker, as well as the requirement for a wide FoV, it was determined that the pinhole should be located 8 meters from the moderator, with the detector situated up to 24 meters away.
 The geometry can be seen in \cref{fig:Imaging_CAD}.
-With the maximum distance between the detector and the pinhole being twice that between the pinhole and the moderator, the anticipated maximum field of view will be twice the width and height of the moderator.
+With the maximum distance between the detector and the pinhole being twice that between the pinhole and the moderator, the anticipated maximum FoV will be twice the width and height of the moderator.

-The spectrum reaching the detector with a pinhole of 2\,$\times$\,2\,cm$^2$ can be seen in \cref{fig:Imaging_intensity}, this scales with the moderator intensity as expected.
+The spectrum reaching the detector with a pinhole of 2\,$\times$\,2\,cm$^2$ can be seen in \cref{fig:Imaging_intensity} and scales with the moderator intensity as expected.
 In this work square pinholes are used over the usual circular counterpart in order to allow comparisons when using the moderator itself as a pinhole.